engineyard/ey-docs/pages/deployment_faq.md

 With a bit of shell aliasing, you can have `alice-ey` and `bob-ey` commands that operate as Alice and Bob, respectively.

-### How can I do zero-downtime deploys?

-This is a two-step process.

-  - Use Unicorn.
-  - Run `ey deploy --no-migrate`.
-This will not run any migrations, so if you're running Unicorn, you'll get a zero-downtime deploy.

 ### How do I 'bundle lock' before doing a deploy?

 The best way to do it is to check in `Gemfile.lock` with your application.
 There are many good reasons to do this.